entorb/eta/README.md

 * `npm test` to run unit tests using Jest
 * `npm run testc` to run unit tests using Jest and display code coverage result
 * note: tests are written for German timezone

+Spell checking via CSpell
+See `spelling.json` for custom dictionary